XOJ-Team/Playground/README.md

 # Getting Started
 ## Installation
-To install the extension, you can download the prebuilt extension package (VSIX) from [Azure Pipelines](https://dev.azure.com/XOJ-Team/CPT202%20Team%20B-3/_build?definitionId=8), or download directly from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=XOJ-Team.xoj-playground).
+To install the extension, you can download the prebuilt extension package (VSIX) from [Azure Pipelines](https://dev.azure.com/XOJ-Team/CPT202%20Team%20B-3/_build?definitionId=8), or download directly from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=XOJ-Team.xoj-playground) or [Open VSX Registry](https://open-vsx.org/extension/XOJ-Team/xoj-playground).

 ## Development
 To start the development, open this project in VScode and then run